-It can be quite problematic to diagnose the cause- some people have an allergy to their shower gel or shaving cream, others just don't exfoliate or moisturise.
-Hopefully this hub has helped you on your way to treating and preventing ingrown hairs in future!
+It can be quite problematic to diagnose the cause- some people have an allergy to their shower gel or shaving cream, and others just don't exfoliate or moisturise.
+Hopefully, this article has helped you on your way to treating and preventing ingrown hairs in the future!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Lynsey Hart (author) from Lanarkshire on January 13, 2013:

 Rebecca Furtado from Anderson, Indiana on January 12, 2013: